w-stephen/datumpilot/docs/02_user_stories.md

 - Measurement runs list shows timestamped entries; selecting one reveals inputs and computed outputs.
 - RLS prevents access to measurement records for other users; unauthenticated calls are rejected.

-### QE4 – Multi-Agent QA & Confidence (Priority: Should, Phase: Core Build)
+### QE4 – Confidence & Warnings (Priority: Should, Phase: Core Build)
-As a quality/manufacturing engineer, I want the system to reconcile multiple AI outputs and surface confidence/warnings so that I know when to trust or override results.
+As a quality/manufacturing engineer, I want the system to surface confidence/warnings based on extraction certainty and validation so that I know when to trust or override results.

 Acceptance Criteria:
-- For image/text inputs, the orchestrator runs Extraction and Combined agents in parallel, then Interpretation and QA; sequencing is logged with correlation IDs.
+- For image inputs, the orchestrator uses the Extraction Agent once; `parseConfidence` is recorded and shown alongside validation status.
-- QA selects or synthesizes a final FCF JSON and explanation, returning confidence (`high|medium|low`) and warnings when discrepancies exist.
+- Confidence (`high|medium|low`) is derived from parseConfidence + validation cleanliness; failures block and show inline errors.
 - UI displays confidence state and warnings; when confidence is low, editing of fields is offered before finalizing.
-- If agents disagree beyond thresholds or fail, the flow surfaces retry guidance and does not present a high-confidence result.
+- If extraction fails or validation blocks, the flow surfaces retry guidance and does not present a high-confidence result.

 ## Project Lead / Technical Manager